 The common understanding of 2 Thessalonians 2:6-7 regards the Holy Spirit as the restrainer.
-The Holy Spirit restrains the mystery of iniquity until the rapture when it will be removed from earth with the church.
+He restrains the mystery of iniquity until the rapture when he will be removed from earth with the church.
 This makes way for the mystery of iniquity to come to a head and manifest the antichrist.
-While this theory is plausible, it actually breaks down on several points——contextual, grammatical, and doctrinal.
-The treatment below is my attempt to handle this passage without presupposing the Holy Spirit and removal.
+While this popular theory is plausible, it actually breaks down on several points——contextual, grammatical, and doctrinal.
+The treatment below is my attempt to handle this passage without reading the Holy Spirit and the notion of removal into it.
 I aim to simply let the context, the grammar, and the teaching of Scripture frame the understanding they want to frame.

 I’ll start by giving the passage in the original Greek, then the Greek bracketed in its English order, then an interlinear translation, then my own English translation, and finally an illustrative paraphrase.